 A whistleblower is someone who notifies authorities of gross employer misconduct, specifically fraudulent or illegal activities taking place at a company, agency or organization.
 It is strictly against federal whistleblower protections and California labor law for an employer to retaliate against a whistleblower with mistreatment or termination.

-The California labor law is there to protect citizens from possible whistleblower retaliations against an employer.
+Federal statutes and state laws are there to protect workers from possible whistleblower retaliations against an employer.
 If you feel that you are a victim of whistleblower retaliation, contact us today.
-Our experienced whistleblower attorneys in Los Angeles will protect your rights and fight for the compensation that you deserve.
+Our experienced Los Angeles whistleblower attorneys will protect your rights and fight for the compensation that you deserve.